rwilson504/Blogger/dataflow-entity-design-pattern/dataflow-entity-design-pattern.md

 The effectiveness of traditional dataflows in Microsoft's Power Platform often depends on how entities are configured in Dataverse.
 The challenge usually lies not in the dataflows themselves but in the nuances of entity setup.
 A critical aspect of this is the complexity involved in managing lookup values.
 The article [How to map a Lookup Column in a Power Platform Dataflow](https://www.apprising.co.nz/post/how-to-map-a-lookup-column-in-a-power-platform-dataflow) highlights these difficulties, underscoring the importance of well-structured entities.
 My design pattern addresses this by optimizing entity configuration, thus enhancing the overall functionality of traditional dataflows.

-## Building Better Entities for Dataflows: Autonumber and Alternate Keys in Power Platform
+## A Simplified Approach: Autonumber and Alternate Keys

 To address these challenges, I incorporate a consistent practice in my entity creation process.
 Each new entity begins with an 'ID' field set as an autonumber type, followed by an alternate key named 'IdKey.'
 This approach not only ensures uniformity but also greatly simplifies data mapping in dataflows.